“Endometriosis is a condition in which tissue similar to

 In Endometriosis Treatment and Support: How Can Endometriosis Be Diagnosed? the (United States) Endometriosis Foundation elaborate on:

-In Endometriosis: Diagnosis – When To See Your Doctor the JH elaborate on:
+In Symptoms and Causes of Endometriosis? – When To See Your Doctor About Endometriosis Symptoms the (United States) Mayo Clinic elaborate on:

 Management